From Santiago to Mendoza – A Beautiful Road Trip Across the Andes

-The road trip from Santiago to Mendoza is a discovery journey of the best landscape through the world’s longest mountain range, the Andes, with magnificent mountain scenery, desert-like plain, raging rivers, beautiful lake areas, secluded valleys, and the opportunity to witness the world’s second tallest mountain, which is Mount Aconcagua.
+The road trip from Santiago to Mendoza is a discovery journey of the best landscape through the world’s longest mountain range, the Andes, with magnificent mountain scenery, desert-like plain, raging rivers, beautiful lake areas, secluded valleys, and the opportunity to witness the South America tallest mountain, which is Mount Aconcagua.

 The charming part about this road trip is that the scenery is so drastic and you will never get tired of looking at it.
 I traveled on this road three times in two weeks and there were times I wanted to ask the bus driver to pull over so I could get off and take in the breathtaking vista.